 Table of Contents

-In order to ensure a secure eduroam configuration, it is strongly recommended that you set up eduroam via the CAT app using the configuration wizard (CAT tool)!
+In order to ensure a secure eduroam configuration, it is strongly recommended that you set up eduroam via the app as explained on this site!

 Notice when changing the password of your GWDG account: